Harshanichi/StockViewer/README.md

 ### **For Eclipse:**

-**Install JavaFX SDK:**
+- **Install JavaFX SDK:**
    - Download the JavaFX SDK from the official website: https://gluonhq.com/products/javafx/.

-**Add JavaFX to the Build Path:**
+- **Add JavaFX to the Build Path:**
    - Right-click on your project in the Project Explorer.
    - Go to **preferences > java > Build Path > User Libraries>**
    - Create New Library javafx_17 and add jar files from Navigate to the `lib` directory of the unzipped JavaFX SDK (e.g., `C:\javafx-sdk-17\lib`) and select all the JAR files.

 3. **Import Project to IDE**
     - File -> Import projects from File System -> Browse and Select the extracted Demo and Stock folder -> Finish.
-    - Right click on Stock -> Build path -> Configure Build Path -> Remove the jar files from the Classpath and Add the jar from StockLib folder to Classpath.
+    - Right click on Stock -> Build path -> Configure Build Path -> Remove the jar files from the Class path and Add the jar from StockLib folder to Class path.
-    - Right click on Demo -> Build path -> Configure Build Path -> Remove the jar files from the Classpath and Modulepath and Add the libraries from DemoLib folder.
+    - Right click on Demo -> Build path -> Configure Build Path -> Remove the jar files from the Class path and Module path and Add the libraries from DemoLib folder.

 ## Run the Project